Charleston by Design: an event focused on art + history

 Photo by Historic Charleston Foundation

-Charleston by Design is a key event that focuses on design and preservation and helps kick off the festival weekend.
+Charleston by Design is a key event of that festival, focusing on design and preservation, and it helps kick off the weeks-long celebration.
 Guests will explore historic homes with an art and interior design lens.
-HCF’s Aiken-Rhett House Museum will be the historic canvas designers use to create original displays and bring their visions to life.

-HCF officials say events + fundraisers are a crucial part of supporting the Foundation’s mission-driven work.
-HCF works to preserve historic structures and communities while also shaping a future that “honors and protects our people, places, culture, and community.”
+HCF officials say events + fundraisers are a crucial part of supporting the Foundation’s mission-driven work as it works to preserve historic structures and communities while also shaping a future that “honors and protects our people, places, culture, and community.”

 Events